 Book Review: Fumbling the Future

 In my Reading list post, I listed a book I recently completed.
-This is my 'book review' of it, specifically to how it caught my attention on the parallels to my work environment, and the similarities I have come across, almost as if history repeats itself.
+This is my 'book review' of it, of sorts.....
+After I read this book, I wrote an email to a senior executive, which I have converted into the blog post, where I link some lessons in the book, to situations I see in the company.
+It details how this book caught my attention on the parallels to my work environment, and the similarities I have come across, almost as if history repeats itself.
 I think this specifically applies to the enterprise corporate environment, where the saying "If history has taught us anything, is that it has taught us nothing" is so apt, as make the same mistake over again.

 Names have been changed to protect the innocent